yifanzhang-pro/BlueMO/README.md

 ## Introduction for "Little Blue Book" (小蓝书)

 The "Little Blue Book" (小蓝书) series, published by East China Normal University Press, is a cornerstone resource for students striving to master mathematical olympiads.
-Renowned for its depth, challenging problems, and elegant solutions, the series spans critical domains—Sets, Trigonometric, Geometry, Number Theory, Graph Theory, Extremal Combinatorics—providing rigorous training for olympiad competitions.
+Renowned for its depth, challenging problems, and elegant solutions, the series spans critical domains—Sets, Trigonometric, Geometry, Number Theory, Graph Theory, and Extremal Combinatorics—providing rigorous training for olympiad competitions.

 ## About Dataset